using DelimitedFiles, CSV, DataFrames

 return LAM_DATA*L_data + LAM_PHYS*L_phys + LAM_IC*L_ic + ...

-endMethod B — Adjoint inverse using the simulator as a forward map.
+Adjoint inverse, precisely.
+(The background machinery here — impulse response, Green’s function, convolution and the Toeplitz matrix that follow from the bay being a linear time-invariant system — is built up from scratch in Unit 6 §6.8; the L^{(2)} Tikhonov cost and how \lambda is chosen live in the regularisation subsection.)
 Because the linearised SWE is linear in \psi, the forward map G: \psi(\cdot) \mapsto \eta_g(\cdot) is a linear operator.
 Its columns are the Green’s function of the bay — the response at every gauge to a unit-impulse source at the river mouth.
 Compute it once (a single FD pass with a narrow Gaussian pulse), assemble G as a Toeplitz convolution matrix (the standard “discrete convolution as a matrix” trick: each row of G is the impulse response shifted in time by one sample), and solve the Tikhonov-regularised linear least-squares problem

 \hat\psi \;=\; \arg\min_\psi \; \tfrac{1}{2}\,\|G\psi - g_{\text{obs}}\|_2^2 \;+\; \tfrac{\lambda^2}{2}\,\|\mathrm{L}^{(2)} \psi\|_2^2,